soundxyz/protocol/protocol/README.md

 We're enabling musicians to deploy a dedicated 721 that they control to mint editions of song NFTs.

-Open questions:

-- upgradeability patterns and implementation look reasonable?
-- any optimizations we should consider?

 ## ArtistCreator.sol

 Factory contract to deploy Artist.sol